Wright Brothers National Memorial: Memorial dedication

 November 14, 1932, was selected as the dedication day.
-Over 20,000 people were expected to attend the event, but only around 1,000 showed up on a stormy and windy day.
-Orville Wright was the main guest of honor at the ceremony, and aviator Ruth Nichols was given the privilege of removing the American flag that covered the word "GENIUS" and the plaque on the monument.
+Over 20,000 people were expected to attend the event, but only around 1,000 come on the stormy and windy day.
+Orville Wright was the main guest of honor at the ceremony, and aviator Ruth Nichols was given the privilege of removing the American flag that covered the word "Genius" and the plaque on the monument.
 President Herbert Hoover was unable to attend the ceremony, but a letter from the President was read prior to the dedication.
 The ceremony also marked the rare occasion when one of the persons the memorial was dedicated to (Orville Wright) was still living.

-The hill offers great views of the surrounding area.

 Repairs

-In 2008, the memorial, long plagued by seepage problems, was refurbished and better water control measures were installed.
+In 2008, the memorial, which had long had issues with seepage, was refurbished and better water control measures were installed.
 Interior lighting was improved and a steel map of early aviation flights restored.
 Visitors occasionally may ascend the tower by reservation.

 Centennial of Flight

-On December 17, 2003, the Centennial of Flight was celebrated at the Park.
-The ceremony was hosted by flight enthusiast John Travolta, and included appearances by President George W. Bush, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin, and test pilot Chuck Yeager.
+On December 17, 2003, the Centennial of Flight was celebrated at the park.
+The ceremony was hosted by actor John Travolta, and included appearances by President George W. Bush, Apollo 11 astronauts Neil Armstrong and Buzz Aldrin, and test pilot Chuck Yeager.
 The Centennial Pavilion was built for the celebration and housed exhibits showing the Outer Banks at the turn-of-the-century, the development of the 1903 replica, and NASA provided displays on aviation and flight.
+Above the stage in the pavilion were Aldrin's words: "From Kitty Hawk to the Moon in Sixty-Six years."
 The Centennial Pavilion closed in 2014 and is slated to be demolished due to budget constraints.

 An interactive sculpture was donated by the State of North Carolina and dedicated during the celebration.
-The life sized sculpture, created by Stephen H. Smith, is a full-sized replica of the 1903 Wright Flyer the moment the flight began and includes the Wright Brothers along with members of the Kill Devil Hills Life-Saving Station who assisted in moving the aircraft, as well as John T. Daniels who took the now famous photograph of the first flight.
+The life sized sculpture, created by Stephen H. Smith, is a full-sized replica of the 1903 Wright Flyer the moment the flight began and includes the Wright Brothers along with members of the Kill Devil Hills Life-Saving Station who assisted in moving the aircraft, as well as John T. Daniels who took the now-famous photograph of the first flight.

 The sculpture correctly has a criss-crossed chain driving the port propeller but incorrectly has this propeller being identical to, rather than a mirror image of, the starboard propeller.

+Plane crash

+On September 28, 2024, a single engine plane crashed while trying to land at the First Flight airport in the memorial, killing all five occupants of the aircraft.